afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 ## Conclusion
 As you can see, it is reasonably straightforward to use Combine and still maintain polymorphic interfaces via Protocol Oriented Programming in your classes.

-Some would say that the next step would be decoupling the View itself to become completely ignorant of it's ViewModel and use a Protocol instead.
-Yes, it can be done, but heads up, it's tricky.
-Nevertheless, in this case, I find it overkill.
+Some would say that the next step would be decoupling the View itself to become completely ignorant of it's ViewModel and use a Protocols there too.
+It can be done easily if your are using UIKit, although it will require a little more work with SwiftUI.
+Nevertheless, for this case, It's overkill.
 Maybe we can cover that in another post.

-The final example is available [here](https://gist.github.com/afterxleep/2246e5a38ea3704b9f9b866a106b8d8f).
-Go ahead, paste it on a Playground and send over your comments and suggestions.
+Check out the [final exmaple](https://gist.github.com/afterxleep/2246e5a38ea3704b9f9b866a106b8d8f).
+As everything was done in a Playground, you can paste and try the code in your Mac or iPad and send back any comments and suggestions.